p-saxena/mostly-ai-challenge/README.md

 npm run wdio
 ```

-### How to executed a specific test suite
+### How to execute a specific test suite
-- Execute following command to run all the tests:
+- Execute following command to run a specific test suite defined in the wdio.conf.js file:
 ```
 npm run wdio -- --suite <suite name>
 ```